Aurelia Greene: In the Assembly

 She was a member of the New York State Assembly from 1982 to 2009, sitting in the 184th, 185th, 186th, 187th, 188th, 189th, 190th, 191st, 192nd, 193rd, 194th, 195th, 196th, 197th and 198th New York State Legislatures.

 Some of her positions within the Assembly included Deputy Majority Leader and Chairwoman of the Assembly Committee on Banks.
 She was also once the Chairwoman of the Standing Committee on Consumer Affairs & Protection and Subcommittee on Adult Education.
 She was the Speaker Pro Tempore and the Ranking Member of both the Education Committee and Chairwoman of the Assembly's Bronx delegation.
 In 2007 she broke with her party and voted against marriage equality for gay and lesbian couples.

 Greene served as Deputy Borough President of the Bronx from 2009 to 2017 under Ruben Diaz Jr.

 Greene was succeeded by her Chief of Staff Vanessa Gibson.
 Gibson in 2021, won the Democratic nomination for Bronx Borough President.

 Personal life

+Greene was born in the Bronx and was raised on 3rd Avenue in the Morrisania neighborhood.

 Greene graduated from Central Commercial High School.

 Aurelia Greene supported neighborhood schooling in 1968 during the Ocean-Hill Brownsville crisis.
 She lived in the Bronx then.

 In March 1990, Greene, along with her husband and a former Bronx school superintendent, were acquitted of criminal charges "stemming from the removal of a baby grand piano" from a public school adjacent to the house of the Greene family in 1983.

 Greene endorsed Eric Adams for Mayor of New York in 2021 Democratic primary.